AdishiSood/Tic-Tac-Toe/README.md

 - Game

 The Square component renders a single < button > and the Board renders 9 squares.
 The Game component renders a board with placeholder values which we’ll modify later.
 There are currently no interactive components.

+## Wrapping Up
+ Created a tic-tac-toe game that:

+- Lets you play tic-tac-toe,
+- Indicates when a player has won the game,
+- Stores a game’s history as a game progresses,
+- Allows players to review a game’s history and see previous versions of a game’s board.